C-r-o-m-e-r/e-commerce/README.md

 - **Monorepo Structure:** Backend and frontend code are managed in a single repository.
 - **Authentication:** JWT-based user registration and login.
-- **User Account Management:** Users can update their profile, change their password, and delete their account.
+- **User Account Management:** A unified account page with nested routing where users can update their profile, change their password, and delete their account.
 - **Authorization:** Protected routes and role-based access control (`BUYER`, `SELLER`).
 - **Product Management:** Full CRUD for products, including multi-image uploads.
 Sellers can manage their own listings.
+- **Product Categories:** A hierarchical category system with infinite nesting for subcategories, allowing for advanced filtering.
 - **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities.
-- **Order Management:** Functionality to convert a cart into a persistent order and view order history.
+- **Wishlist Management:** Users can create multiple wishlists, rename them, delete them, and add or remove products.
+- **Order History:** Users can view a list of all their past orders and see a detailed breakdown of each one.
+- **Product Reviews & Ratings:** Users who have purchased a product can leave a star rating (1-5) and a written review.
 - **Payment Integration:** Secure payment processing using Stripe Payment Intents and Webhooks.
-- **Wishlist Management:** Users can create multiple wishlists, rename them, delete them, and add or remove products.
-The product page UI dynamically reflects whether an item is in a wishlist.

 ## Tech Stack